SangameshPK-2003/TinDog-Bootstrap/readme.md

 # Tindog

+## Demo

+To see demo of this project, simply visit [Tindog Website](https://sangameshpk-2003.github.io/TinDog-Bootstrap)

 ## Introduction

 Tindog is a fun and light-hearted website designed to bring together dog owners and their furry friends.
 Inspired by popular dating apps, Tindog connects dogs and their owners based on their location and interests.
 Whether you're looking for playdates, dog-walking companions, or even canine love, Tindog is the platform for you.